coderoad/coderoad-cli-deprecated/setup/tutorial/tutorial.md

-# Project Title
+# Tutorial Title
-Project description.
+Tutorial description.

 ## Chapter One Title
 Chapter one description.